EdoardoBettazzi/DIY-birthday-site/README.md

 3. Point to your repo, branch `main`, file `app.py`
 4. Done — you get a free HTTPS URL to share

 > **Note on data persistence:** Streamlit Community Cloud restarts apps periodically, which wipes `data/`.
 For a one-day event this is fine.
-For permanent storage, either commit the CSVs to git, or swap the CSV writes in `app.py` for a free [Supabase](https://supabase.com) or [PlanetScale](https://planetscale.com) DB (a few lines of change).
+For permanent storage, either commit the CSVs to git, or swap the CSV writes in `app.py` for a free [Supabase](https://supabase.com) or [PlanetScale](https://planetscale.com) DB.

 ## Admin dashboard